-- R.JAVA.1 ([JCRE305]§6.2.8) An S.PACKAGE may freely perform any of OP.ARRAY\ACCESS, OP.INSTANCE\FIELD, OP.INVK\VIRTUAL, OP.INVK\INTERFACE, OP.THROW or OP.TYPE\ACCESS upon any O.JAVAOBJECT whose Sharing attribute has value "JCRE entry point" or "global array". - R.JAVA.2 ([JCRE305]§6.2.8) An S.PACKAGE may freely perform any of OP.ARRAY\ACCESS, OP.INSTANCE\FIELD, OP.INVK\VIRTUAL, OP.INVK\INTERFACE or OP.THROW upon any O.JAVAOBJECT whose Sharing attribute has value "Standard" and whose Lifetime attribute has value "PERSISTENT" only if O.JAVAOBJECT's Context attribute has the same value as the active context.
+- R.JAVA.1 ([JCRE3]§6.2.8) An S.CAP FILE may freely perform any of OP.ARRAY ACCESS, OP.INSTANCE FIELD, OP.INVK\VIRTUAL, OP.INVK INTERFACE, OP.THROW or OP.TYPE\ACCESS upon any O.JAVAOBJECT whose Sharing attribute has value "JCRE entry point" or "global array". - R.JAVA.2 ([JCRE3]§6.2.8) An S.CAP\FILE may freely perform any of OP.ARRAY\ACCESS, .
+OP.INSTANCE\FIELD, OP.INVK\VIRTUAL, OP.INVK\INTERFACE or OP.THROW upon any O.JAVAOBJECT whose Sharing attribute has value "Standard" and whose Lifetime attribute has value "PERSISTENT" only if O.JAVAOBJECT's Context attribute has the same value as the active context. - R.JAVA.3 ([JCRE3]§6.2.8.10) An S.CAP\FILE may perform OP.TYPE\ACCESS upon an O.JAVAOBJECT with Context attribute different from the currently active context, whose Sharing attribute has value "SIO" only if O.JAVAOBJECT is being cast into (checkcast) or is being verified as being an instance of (instanceof) an interface that extends the Shareable interface.

-- R.JAVA.3 ([JCRE305]§6.2.8.10) An S.PACKAGE may perform OP.TYPE\ACCESS upon an O.JAVAOBJECT whose Sharing attribute has value "SIO" only if O.JAVAOBJECT is being cast into (checkcast) or is being verified as being an instance of (instanceof) an interface that extends the Shareable interface. - R.JAVA.4 ([JCRE305], §6.2.8.6,) An S.PACKAGE may perform OP.INVK\INTERFACE upon an O.JAVAOBJECT whose Sharing attribute has the value "SIO", and whose Context attribute has the value "Package AID", only if the invoked interface method extends the Shareable interface and one of the following applies: - (a) The value of the attribute Selection Status of the package whose AID is "Package AID" is "Multiselectable". - (b) The value of the attribute Selection Status of the package whose AID is "Package AID' is "Non-multiselectable", and either "Package AID" is the value of the currently selected applet or otherwise "Package AID" does not occur in the attribute ActiveApplets. - R.JAVA.5 An S.PACKAGE may perform an OP.CREATE only if the value of the Sharing parameter(\) is "Standard". - R.JAVA.6 ([JCRE305], §6.2.8): S.PACKAGE may freely perform OP.ARRAY\ACCESS or OP.ARRAY\LENGTH upon any
+- R.JAVA.4 ([JCRE3], §6.2.8.6,) An S.CAP\FILE may perform OP.INVK\INTERFACE upon an O.JAVAOBJECT with Context attribute different from the currently active context, whose Sharing attribute has the value "SIO", and whose Context attribute has the value "CAP file AID", only if the invoked interface method extends the Shareable interface and one of the following applies: - (a) The value of the attribute Selection Status of the CAP file whose AID is "Package AID" is "Multiselectable", - (b) The value of the attribute Selection Status of the CAP file whose AID is "Package AID' is "Non-multiselectable", and either "CAP file AID" is the value of the currently selected applet or otherwise "CAP file AID" does not occur in the attribute ActiveApplets. - R.JAVA.5 An S.CAP\FILE may perform an OP.CREATE only if the value of the Sharing parameter(\) is "Standard". - R.JAVA.6 ([JCRE3], §6.2.8): S.CAP\FILE may freely perform OP.ARRAY\ACCESS or OP.ARRAY\LENGTH upon any O.JAVAOBJECT whose Sharing attribute has value "global array".